orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 - `review`, `edit`: navigate to these Form Runner pages
 - `summary`: navigate to this Form Runner page (a predefined process since 4.7)
+- `visit-all`:
-- `visit-all`: mark all controls as visited
+    - mark all controls as visited
+    - [SINCE Orbeon Forms 2017.1] When using the [wizard view](../../feature/wizard-view.md) in `lax` and strict` mode, this marks all controls up to and including the latest visited page as visited.
+Controls on further, non-visited pages are not marked as visited.
 - `unvisit-all`: mark all controls as not visited
 - `expand-all`: expand all sections
 - `collapse-all`: collapse all sections